lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 # Checking that everything works
 To check that everything works we need to install `kubectl` tool to be able to talk to our cluster.

-There are two ways you can talk to your cluster - first is secured channel using ssl keys we generated earlier.
-Second one using insecure port 8080, but only in case you configured kube-apiserver to listen anything other than localhost.
+There are two ways you can talk to your cluster - first is secured channel using SSL keys we generated earlier.
+Second one using insecure port 8080, but only in case you configured kube-apiserver to listen to anything other than localhost.

-This is perfectly described at [documentation](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html) After following documentation you should be able to execute `kubectl` command and have config at `~/.kube/config` with something like this:
+This is perfectly described at [documentation](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html) After the following documentation you should be able to execute `kubectl` command and have config at `~/.kube/config` with something like this:

 ```
 apiVersion: v1